yaman-aljnadi/Real_Time_ChatBot-ChatGPT/README.md

 !!!Note:  **Microsoft Visual C++ Redistributable for Visual Studio 2019** and **.NET 6** are required.
 Instructions can be found here https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/spx-basics?tabs=windowsinstall%2Cpowershell

-<p>Viola now the speech recognition should b working.
+<p>Viola now the speech recognition should be working.
 To try it type </p>

 ```
 spx recognize --microphone